marcodb26/TabMania/README-DEV.md

   * Use commit message `Pushing /dist for vX.Y`
   * Then don't touch `/dist` until the next release cycle

+* `git push` all local changes before the next step on github

 * Tag commit by creating a release in github
   * https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository
     - Click on the "Releases" block on the right